Phone: 01244 323 070

 A respected expert in the field, Elis enjoys a busy property and estates practice.
 He is highly sought after to advise and draft pleadings and applications in all of his specialist areas, together with non-contentious drafting such as settlement deeds and trusts.

 Elis has notable expertise across the field, including trusts, probate, inheritance and estates, as well as property and professional negligence.
-He is frequently instructed in trusts disputes, non-contentious trusts matters such as construction and applications, Re Beddoe applications and Variation of Trusts applications, and TOLATA/proprietary estoppel claims.
+He is frequently instructed in trust disputes, non-contentious trusts matters such as construction applications, Re Beddoe applications and Variation of Trusts applications, and TOLATA/proprietary estoppel claims.

-His probate and inheritance work sees him advise on all aspects of estate administration (with removal of executors and administrators a particularly common field), Inheritance Act claims and contentious probate claims, together with associated claims such as undue influence matters or professional negligence matters against estate practitioners and solicitors.
+His probate and inheritance work sees him advise on all aspects of estate administration (with removal of executors and administrators a particularly common field), claims under the Inheritance (Provision for Family and Dependants) Act 1975 claims and contentious probate claims, together with associated claims such as undue influence matters or professional negligence matters against estate practitioners.
+He has been involved in several substantial matters involving probate fraud and forgery and has wide experience of dealing with ‘problem’ estates.

 Court of Protection